 The preceptor should maintain a professional relationship with the PA student and at all times adhere to appropriate professional boundaries.
 Social activities and personal relationships outside of the professional learning environment should be appropriate and carefully selected so as not to put the student or preceptor in a compromising situation.
-Contact through web-based social networking sites (e.g., Facebook, MySpace) should be avoided until the student fully matriculates through the educational program or completes the rotation where the supervision is occurring.
+Contact through web-based social networking sites (e.g., Facebook, Instagram) should be avoided until the student fully matriculates through the educational program or completes the rotation where the supervision is occurring.
 If the preceptor and student have an existing personal relationship prior to the start of the rotation, a professional relationship must be maintained at all times in the clinical setting.
-Please consult the clinical coordinator regarding specific school or university policies regarding this issue.
+Please consult the Director of Clinical Education with any questions or concerns.